-This consideration is relevant because the United States produced about 80 percent of the world's cotton in the decades prior to the Civil War and did not take the world price of cotton as given.
-An export tax that would have been the most direct manner in which the country might have increased the price of its cotton on world markets.
-Irwin (2003b) estimates that the export demand elasticity for U.S. cotton was about -1.7 and therefore the hypothetical optimal export tax would have been about 50 percent.
-Such a tax would have raised welfare by about 0.3 percent of GDP, or about 1 percent of the South's GDP, a relatively small amount.
+This consideration is relevant because the United States produced about 80% of the world's cotton in the decades prior to the Civil War and did not take the world price of cotton as given.
+An export tax would have been the most direct manner in which the country might have increased the price of its cotton on world markets.
+Irwin (2003b) estimates that the export demand elasticity for US cotton was about -1.7, and therefore the hypothetical optimal export tax would have been about 50%.
+Such a tax would have raised welfare by about 0.3% of GDP, or about 1% of the South's GDP, a relatively small amount.
 Of course, such a policy would have been prohibited under the Constitution.

 Could the impact of an export tax have been replicated by an import tariff that indirectly reduced exports?
-Using a computable general equilibrium model, James (1981) found that the optimal (i.e., welfare-maximizing) tariff for the United States in 1859 was 35-40 percent, higher than its actual level of 20 percent.
-Moving from the 20 percent tariff to the optimal tariff, he finds, would have increased real income by about 2 percent.
-However, this result depends on the tariff reducing exports of cotton, the good in which the country had market power.
-Harley's (1992b) more detailed model found that import tariffs reduced exports of foodstuffs (the marginal export) and not cotton (the infra-marginal export).
+Using a computable general equilibrium model, James (1981) finds that the optimal (i.e., welfare-maximizing) tariff for the United States in 1859 was 35-40%, higher than its actual level of 20%.
+Moving from the 20% tariff to the optimal tariff, he finds, would have increased real income by about 2%.
+However, this result depends on the fact that the tariff reduced exports of cotton, the good in which the country had market power.
+Harley's (1992b) more detailed model shows that import tariffs reduced exports of foodstuffs (the marginal export) and not cotton (the inframarginal export).
 He finds that the tariff failed to reduce cotton exports, affect the world price of cotton, or increase national income.

-The other market-power based argument for using a tariff to improve economic welfare is to exploit monopsony power and reduce the price of imports.
+The other market power-based argument for using a tariff to improve welfare is to exploit monopsony power and reduce the price of imports.
 There is much less empirical evidence on this phenomenon.19